 It is unbelievable that if both mothers hadn’t changed their minds, we would have gotten different children.
 It is unbelievable that if the timing of any one of the events had been different, our girls would have gone to different adoptive parents.

 The coincidences are amazing.
 The birth mother didn’t get prenatal care and just showed up at the hospital to give birth.
 She then indicated she wished to place her first daughter.
 The agency placed the child in their foster home and after a short re-hospitalization for an ear infection, placed the girl in our home.

 Almost three years later, the same woman showed up at the same hospital and gave birth to another daughter.
 She left the hospital the next day and, through a communications breakdown, the hospital thought she had abandoned the baby.
 She was placed in a state foster home.

 After contacting the child’s mother and clearing the confusion, the state called our agency.
-They could have called a number of other agencies, but they called ours — and immediately the workers knew where the baby would be placed.
-Our youngest came to us at three weeks old, already with a special bond to her sister.
+They could have called several other agencies, but they called ours — and immediately the workers knew where the baby would be placed.
+Our youngest came to us at three weeks old, already with a special bond with her sister.

 It has been interesting to watch the girls grow.
 Even though they have different birth fathers, they look similar enough that people get them mixed up.
 I can’t imagine either of them not having each other and am delighted they are being raised in the same family.

 Are you and your partner ready to start the adoption process?
 Visit Adoption.org or call 1-800-ADOPT-98 to begin your adoption journey.
 We have 130+ years of adoption experience and would love to help you.